Essential Japan Guides

 MASKS

-Learn when masks still matter in Japan, when they are usually optional, and how visitors can read the situation without overthinking it.
+Understand when masks still matter, when they are optional, and how visitors can read the situation naturally.

 Read the mask guide →